g-lorenzo/g-lorenzo/README.md

 - 👋 Hi, I’m @g-lorenzo, aka Geoffrey Price
-- 👀 I’m interested in machine learning using CCP
+- 👀 I’m interested in machine learning, process automation, and Cloud infrastructure
-- 🌱 I’m currently learning the AWS infrastructure
+- 🌱 I’m currently learning Pytorch
 - 💞️ I’m looking to collaborate with other ML Developers
-- 📫 How to reach me ...
+- 📫 How to reach me: Email me at geoffrey.price92@gmail.com

 <!---
 g-lorenzo/g-lorenzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.